Dhruvarora13/CodingQues/README.md

 11. Write the code in Java to Print the Spiral Matrix from a nxm Matrix?      -- SpiralMatrix3x3.java

 12. Write the code in Java to Print the Sum of Diagonal Element of nxn Matrix?      --DiagonalSumMatrix.java

+12. KADANES ALGORITHM  TO find max sum of subarray?    --Kadanes.java